meteor/tutorials/content/blaze/step03.md

 {{> step03CollectionsIntro}}

-Let's update our JavaScript code to get our tasks from a collection instead of a static array:
+Let's update our client-side JavaScript code to get our tasks from a collection instead of a static array:

-{{> DiffBox tutorialName="simple-todos" step="3.1"}}
+{{> DiffBox tutorialName="simple-todos" step="3.3"}}

 When you make these changes to the code, you'll notice that the tasks that used to be in the todo list have disappeared.
 That's because our database is currently empty &mdash; we need to insert some tasks!